 shifting position while sitting in a chair.

 Stress sensors work as occupancy sensors for rooms and as spot triggers.
-For automated lighting applications an installer would use a larger oval of detection, and for spot lighting applications, the installer would set a smaller oval of detection.
+For automated lighting applications, a Pulsor woud be installed under the floor joist and use a larger oval of detection.
+For spot lighting applications, the Pulsor would be installed under the sub-flooring instead of the joist.

 Used on most flooring.